maxvas/SciLyx/README.md

 ### Building
 To build the SciLyx folow this instructions:
   1. Clone this repo to get SciLyx sources
-  2. Use cmake-gui to set CMake variables.
-For example:\
+  2. Use cmake-gui to set the CMake variables (replace pathes to own):\
      GIT_PATH=C:/Program Files (x86)/Git\
      GNUWIN32_DIR=C:/gnuwin32
   3. cmake